microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Retrieve the properties and relationships of a bitlockerRecoveryKey object.
 By default, this operation does not return the key property that represents the actual recovery key.
 To include the key property in the response, use the $select OData query parameter.
-Including the $select query parameter triggers an Azure AD audit of the operation and generates an audit log.
+Including the $select query parameter triggers a Microsoft Entra audit of the operation and generates an audit log.
-You can find the log in Azure AD audit logs under the KeyManagement category.
+You can find the log in Microsoft Entra audit logs under the KeyManagement category.
 This API is available in the following national cloud deployments.

 ### [Get-MgBetaInformationProtectionBitlockerRecoveryKeyCount](Get-MgBetaInformationProtectionBitlockerRecoveryKeyCount.md)